phagmaier/kuhnPoker/README.md

 so the two players are close to equilibrium even though this game does not have a perfectly equal strategy for both players and as stated earlier player2 should have the advantage.

+## FINAL THOUGHTS
+Not sure what i'm doing wrong added several files trying to fix the probelm by implimenting several different changes to the algorithm including adding randomness but nothing seems to be wroking maybe I'll come back to this later or research more but at the moment i'm uncertain how to progress and how to actually achieve an optimal solution

 ## Sources:
 https://www.ma.imperial.ac.uk/~dturaev/neller-lanctot.pdf